The gorgeous state of Utah is well-known for its magnificent rock formations created by millennia of erosion and its impressive mountains.

 Sonora Mountain Kingsnake is next on our list of types of snakes in Uta.
 Identification of the Sonora mountain kingsnake is not too difficult.
 Its head is black, and its snout is white to yellow.

 Rings that alternate between red and white cover the entire body.
-The white circles are surrounded by a distinct black border as well.
+The white circles are surrounded by a distinct black border.

 The species has additional defense mechanisms against predators in addition to its vibrant colors.

-There is an awful smell released by it.
+It releases an awful smell.
 It is well known that kingsnakes, such as the Sonora mountain kingsnake, consume other snakes.

-They consume mammals, lizards, and other small animals besides snakes.
-The Sonora king snake uses biting and constriction to subdue its prey.
+They consume mammals, lizards, and other small animals, including snakes.
+The Sonora king snake subdues its prey through biting and constriction.

 The Arizona kingsnake brumation throughout the winter, just like many other snake species in Utah.